RyanSchu/04_Module_Code_Quiz_Web_APIs/README.md

 ### Pseudocode - js

 ```
+should also have a an init function that initializes the page with the start button content

 #WHEN I click the start butto
 start buttonn - this will actually be a div with clickable boxes internally to match the mockup, not separate button elements but will be referrred to as buttons